-- When satisfied with the evidence of need, the EASA Form 16 application, and the EASA Supplement, and subject to the satisfactory outcome of any audit carried out by the FAA and any amendments to the supplement being accepted by the FAA, the FAA shall make a recommendation to EASA on an EASA Form 9 (see Section B, Appendix 3).
-The completed package must be forwarded to EASA via email at foreign 145@easa.europa.eu. - 2.2.2 The recommendation package must include a copy of the: - a.
+- 2.2.1 When satisfied with the evidence of need, the declaration of compliance, the EASA Form 16 application, and the EASA Supplement, and subject to the satisfactory outcome of any audit carried out by the FAA and any amendments to the supplement being accepted by the FAA, the FAA shall make a recommendation to EASA on an EASA Form 9 (see Section B, Appendix 3).
+The completed package must be forwarded to EASA via email at foreign145@easa.europa.eu. - 2.2.2 The recommendation package must include a copy of the: - a.
 Completed EASA Form 9 covering the main base, all additional fixed locations, and all line stations (D107) listed on the OpSpecs.

 NOTE: Only one EASA Form 9 is required to cover all facilities under one approval certificate during renewal.
 Audits to the EASA Special Conditions must be performed for each year during the renewal period.
-SAS Element Performance Data Collection Tools (EP

-DCT) should be completed for each audit year.
+SAS Element Performance Data Collection Tools (EP DCT) should be completed for each audit year.
 The FAA may conduct additional audits based on risk if the risk analysis indicates a safety risk.

 - b.
 Completed EASA Form 16. - c.
-Repair station SAS Vitals Information that lists the ratings, personnel, FAA information, and any outstanding investigations. - d.
-Air Agency Certificate and associated OpSpecs. - e.
-Supplement page listing line stations with European customers. - 2.2.3 A copy of the application package detailed in paragraph 2.2.2 above, including evidence of need, shall be retained by the FAA and made available to the EASA upon request. - 2.2.4 The FAA shall advise EASA of Level 1 findings leading to enforcement actions and findings related to the EASA Special Conditions immediately and without undue delay.
+Repair station SAS Vitals Information that lists the ratings, personnel, FAA information, SMSVP, and any outstanding investigations. - d.
+Air Agency Certificate and associated OpSpecs, - e.
+Supplement page listing line stations with European customers. - f.
+Declaration of compliance. - 2.2.3 A copy of the application package detailed in paragraph 2.2.2 above, including evidence of need, shall be retained by the FAA and made available to the EASA upon request. - 2.2.4 The FAA shall advise EASA of Level 1 findings leading to enforcement actions and findings related to the EASA Special Conditions and withdrawal from the SMSVP immediately and without undue delay.
 Reports will be made on an EASA Form 9. - 2.2.5 The FAA shall ensure that the recommendation package is submitted to EASA at least 30 days before the renewal due date.